 The saw features a 10-gallon, clear, molded plastic fuel tank with a sight gauge, central drain, and shutoff valve.
-The gas tank cap is located at the front of the control console.
+The fuel tank cap is located at the front of the control console.

-- Be sure the engine is turned off prior to fueling the saw.

-- Do not spill fuel on control panel or engine.
+- Be sure the engine is turned off prior to fueling the saw. - Do not spill diesel fuel on control panel or engine. - Do not over-tighten gas cap.

-- Wipe up spills immediately

-- Do not over-tighten gas cap.

-- Use unleaded gasoline only.